Cycle Syncing: What To Eat During Each Phase Of Your Menstrual CyclePOSTED ON Jun 27, 2021

-Menstrual cycle syncing is when you eat, exercise, and socialise according to your hormones throughout your period.
+Menstrual cycle syncing is when you eat, exercise, and socialize according to your hormones throughout your period.
 It was trademarked by Alisa Vitti who has created the Flo 28 program.
 This program encourages participants to track their cycles, and base their diet and fitness routine around their hormonal cycle.

 Alongside her yearly membership to Flo 28 of only $280 per year, Vitti also sells a supplement kit within her program that costs over $2628 per year.
-In addition, she offers a 4 day detox program which claims to stabilise blood sugar, restore adrenal rhythm, improve estrogen elimination, help you live in harmony with your hormones and engage your feminine energy.
+In addition, she offers a 4 day detox program which claims to stabilize blood sugar, restore adrenal rhythm, improve estrogen elimination, help you live in harmony with your hormones and engage your feminine energy.

 The cycle consists of 4 phases:

 While I can’t speak to the effectiveness of organizing work and relationships around your menstrual cycle, I can talk about the health recommendations as a registered dietitian.

 Her recommendations to eat sauerkraut, raw salad, cooked sweet potatoes and avocado are thankfully very reasonable to include regularly in your diet.
 However, the claim that they are better in certain phases of the menstrual cycle is not backed by science.

 - Sauerkraut is fermented cabbage that is probiotic-rich (contains healthy bacteria for our gut).

 - Raw salad is filled with fibre, antioxidants, folate and more!

 - Avocados are also filled with fibre, folate and heart-healthy fats.